Profile information

 About the project:

-My idea is to become as much self-sufficient as possible while helping nature to thrive and to share a possible solution for the problems humanity will face in this planet.
-For me, permaculture is the best answer for a lot of the current problems.
+For me, permaculture is the best answer for the problems humanity will face in this planet.
 There's still a lot to improve.
 And it's a great learning to go through all the processes.
 Money here is definitely not the priority.
-Restoring diversity and keeping people happy are the most important things.
+Increasing diversity and keeping people happy are the most important things.
 I'm open for your ideas and creative skills.
 This is a great place to find peace and slow down.

 Cultural exchange and learning opportunities

 This is a remote region in Portugal.
 The food is more authentic than in the urban centers and people keep some traditions expressed in events and fairs.
-I also buy products to the locals that can still make a good fresh goat cheese or homemade wine.
-I can tell you about portuguese culture, my travels, permaculture and other philosofical ideas.
+I also buy products to the locals that can still make a good fresh goat cheese or grow their own fruit and vegetables.
+I can tell you about Portuguese culture, my travels, permaculture and other philosophical ideas.
 I'm curious to know about yours too.

 Help

-There will be six times in a year I hope to gather a great team to share anual tasks or improvements in the farm.
-The projects will be better prepared and the time of stay will be determined by the task itself.
+There are six times per year to form a great team for annual tasks or improvements.
+The projects are previously prepared and the time of stay will be determined by the tasks themself.

 English: Fluent